JuliaNocera/mulitple-nerdlets-example/README.md

 npm start
 ```

 After running the above commands, find your new UUID in the root `nr1.json` file.
-Use this UUID to replace the constant value for  `MULTIPLE_NERDLETS_EXAMPLE_NERDPACK_ID` in `NavBar.jsx`.
+Use this UUID to replace the constant value for  `MULTIPLE_NERDLETS_EXAMPLE_NERDPACK_ID` in `src/NavBar.jsx`.

 Now go to the [single-nerdlet-example](https://github.com/JuliaNocera/single-nerdlet-example) repo and run that locally, following the ReadMe instructions there.